-142. As a result of his 2005 and 2007 convictions, the Defendant Officers' misconduct and false accusations subjected Mr. Lewis to felony convictions and wrongful imprisonment before he was finally exonerated.
+107. The Defendant Officers' misconduct and false accusations subjected Mr. King to a felony conviction and wrongful punishment before he was exonerated.

-ANSWER: Defendant Mohammed objects to the terms "misconduct," "false accusations," and "wrongful imprisonment" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the terms "misconduct" and "false accusations" as argumentative, vague and undefined.
+Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations against other defendants contained in this paragraph.

-143. The pain and suffering caused by being wrongfully incarcerated has been significant.
-Mr. Lewis was deprived of the everyday pleasures of basic human life and his freedom was taken from him.
-Since then, Mr. Lewis has had to live with a felony record he did not deserve.
+108. The pain and suffering caused by being wrongfully convicted has been significant.
+During his detention in prison, Mr. King was deprived of the everyday pleasures of basic human life, and his freedom was taken from him.
+Since then, Mr. King has had to live with a felony record he did not deserve.